Donald Trump’s Strategy to Become President

-Many people don’t realize that what won the election was the actual sales strategies Donald Trump used throughout the process.
+Many people don’t realize that what won the election were the sales strategies Donald Trump used throughout the process.

 The people of the United States and around the world were glued to their television sets as the Presidential Election got underway.

-Most “experts” thought Hillary Clinton would beat Donald Trump rather easily, but as votes started to get counted you could tell it was going to be closer than most people thought if nothing else.
+Most “experts” thought Hillary Clinton would beat Donald Trump rather easily, but as votes were counted you could tell it was going to be closer than most people thought if nothing else.

 In hindsight, it became clear why Donald Trump is so successful in business.
 At a high level, it’s because he knows how to sell.Why Donald Trump is so successful in business.
 At a high level, it's because he knows how to sell.
 Click To Tweet